Waxolunist/vimconf/README.md

 If you are using the vim version with gui **gvim** the file *gvimrc_base* is loaded.
 The file *vimrc_base* will always be loaded.

+If you are using omnicompletion for vim you need also python installed with jedi (see https://github.com/davidhalter/jedi-vim):

+    $ pip install jedi

 # Plugins

 Following Plugins am I delivering: